 I believe I have already covered a homemade ranch dressing, and will likely revisit that recipe as my dietary needs and wants grow.
-But for today, I wanted to share my newest most favorite dressing, an apple cider vinegar dressing that is super easy to make, is quite tasty, and takes only about 10-15 minutes to put together!
+But for today, I wanted to share my newest most favorite dressing, an apple cider vinegar dressing that is super easy to make, is quite tasty, and takes only about 5 minutes to put together!

 Here’s an interesting article detailing a few methods to try and ensure your olive oil is actually what you think it is, but basically your best bet is to be best buds with someone who grows olives and make olive oil.
 Outside of that, you are taking a shot in the dark and trying your best to make sure you get the real deal, and not some imitation oil that is actually harmful to your health.

 Ok, after that olive oil downer, let’s discuss apple cider vinegar!
 Once you start getting interested in “real foods” and stop buying so much packaged food, you will no doubt start to run into people, either online or in real life, proclaiming the virtues of apple cider vinegar.

 According to some of the articles I have read, apple cider vinegar can fight acid reflux and heartburn, help cure dandruff and athlete’s foot, as well as lower blood pressure.
 Also, some people think it can help with digestive issues, cure bad breath and all sorts of other medical claims, such as fighting diabetes, heart disease and obesity.
 I have not read a research paper, or a summary, that backs these claims up, but am still inclined to believe that there are health benefits to be had by consuming a bit more apple cider vinegar.